 We will be car camping in a location that lacks running water and bathroom facilities.
 ONDA will provide a privy and volunteers should plan to bring all necessary camping equipment to spend three nights outside in what could be variable temperatures ranging from hot and dry to downright cold.

 The work on this trip will not be particularly strenuous.
-It will require walking approximately two miles each day, kneeling down and digging holes for plants, and carrying a daypack with food, water and ample clothing to stay warm and dry in variable conditions.
+It will require walking to collection sites, kneeling down to harvest seeds, and carrying a daypack with food, water and ample clothing to stay warm and dry in variable conditions.

 Participants are responsible for their own food and camping gear as well as transportation to and from the trip (don’t forget your camp chair!).
 ONDA will bring water, but it is a good idea to supplement our supply with a few gallons from home.
 In the event of sunny and hot weather, please bring up to four liters of water capacity for the day, and consider an electrolyte replacement drink or mix to help you stay hydrated.
 Sturdy off-trail ankle-high boots, long pants, a long sleeve shirt (a lightweight sun shirt is a great option), and eye protection are required for this trip (sunglasses or prescription eyeglasses are suitable eye protection).
 Participants should be prepared to be away from camp all day and bring a daypack for lunch, snacks, and water.